 What advice you will give to young girls who are beginning to enter the dance world?

 Find what works for you, in body and soul.
 I’ve seen instances where students will feel pushed into one style or a way of dance when their personal preference is the opposite and they end up not happy or no longer dancing.
-I highly suggest learning as many styles as you can, not all at once of course but throughout the years it’s important to know multiple genres.
+I suggest learning as many styles as you can, not all at once of course but throughout the years it’s important to know multiple genres.